staticintlucas/pykeyset/README.md

 In future I hope to stabilise this project and add more extensive support for different profiles, fonts, file formats, etc.</b>

-If you want to help improve this project please feel free to contribute by opening bug reports, feature requests, etc; or contributing to the code directly with a pull request.
+Feel free to help this project improve by opening bug reports, feature requests, etc;
+or contributing directly to the code by opening a pull request.

 ## Example usage